 More Dominant / More Emotional (Influencing)

-We would speak enthusiastically and optimistic.
-They are trusting, persuasive, talkative and impulsive.
+We would speak enthusiastically and optimistically.
+They are trusting, persuasive, talkative, and impulsive.
 Keep in mind that they want to be entertained.
-When asked how to get from Point A to Point B: They will ask ‘Who else is going?’, but will come up with an answer.
+When asked how to get from Point A to Point B: They will ask, ‘Who else is going?’ but will come up with an answer.

 Less Dominant / More Emotional (Steady)

-We would speak possessively and predictable.
+We would speak possessively and predictably.
 They are good listeners, team players, steady and friendly.
-Keep in mind that they are reliable, dependable, patient and good at reconciling conflicts.
-When asked how to get from Point A to Point B: They will ask what is the plan?
+Remember, they are reliable, dependable, patient, and good at reconciling conflicts.
+When asked how to get from Point A to Point B: They will ask what the plan is.

 Less Dominant / Less Emotional (Correct)

-We would speak accurate and precise.
-They are conscientious, careful, analytical and systematic.
-Keep in mind that they want to know everything about the issue before making a decision.
+We would speak accurately and precisely.
+They are conscientious, careful, analytical, and systematic.
+Remember that they want to know everything about the issue before deciding.
 When asked how to get from Point A to Point B: They would need more information.

 Remember that people change all of the time.
 We need to adjust the way we speak to them based upon our current observations.

-Watch on YouTube : Communicate in the way in which the listener wants to communiate
+Watch on YouTube: Communicate in the way in which the listener wants to communicate.

 Make people feel safe.
-You can do this by making every one that you communicate with feel important.
-Think of it as a big, blinking neon sign on everyone’s forehead saying ‘Make me feel important’.
-Simon Sinek explains in this March 2014 TED Talk this same message.
+You can do this by making everyone that you communicate with feel important.
+Think of it as a big, blinking neon sign on everyone’s forehead saying, ‘Make me feel important.’
+Simon Sinek explains this in this March 2014 TED Talk this same message.